By Rus Yusupov, designer & founder of Big Human

 The definition of human-centered design is relatively straightforward: It’s design that focuses on creating products that meet the needs, behaviors, and goals of people.
 The iterative process involves thorough research, prototyping, and testing — continuously refining the product based on user feedback to enhance usability and satisfaction.
 The end goal?
 An intuitive, user-friendly product.

 At Big Human, we take it one step further by remembering that we’re designing for people.
 Not groups, demographics, or the nebulous concept of “users.”
-People are central to the product, and they inherently gravitate toward safety, predictability, comfort, control, a sense of achievement, self-expression, beauty, and joy.
+People are at the heart of every product.
+They naturally seek safety, predictability, comfort, control, accomplishment, self-expression, beauty, and joy.

 To fulfill these needs, we follow seven key human-centered design principles — highlighted below.